 The Company has filed a petition with the U.S. Tax Court for one open matter for fiscal years 2006 and 2007 that pertains to Section 965 of the Internal Revenue Code related to the beneficial tax treatment of dividends paid from foreign owned companies under The American Jobs Creation Act.
-The Company recorded a \$36.5 million reserve for this potential liability in the fourth quarter of fiscal 2013.
+A favorable ruling was rendered by the U.S. Tax Court on November 22, 2016.
+The Company recorded a \$36.5 million reserve for this potential liability in the fourth quarter of fiscal 2013 and has retained it as of January 28, 2017 since the ultimate outcome depends on whether the Internal Revenue Service will appeal the U.S. Tax Court's decision.